juliocmatias/recipes-app/README.md

   <details>
     <summary><strong>See about</strong></summary>

-  We used the Kanban Trello to better organize the tasks that each person would perform, this gave us an idea of what a real sprint would be like in the work environment.
+  We used Kanban Trello as an agile methodology to better organize the tasks that each person would perform, this gave us an idea of what a real sprint would be like in the workplace.

   ![Trello](./public/images/Trello.png)